Fenerbahçe S.K. supporters: Fenerbahçe-Galatasaray rivalry

 Fenerbahçe's longest-running and deepest rivalry is with their nearest major neighbours, Galatasaray, with matches between the two being referred to as Intercontinental derby, also known as "the derby of immense and never ending hate".
 In an interview, a Fenerbahçe fan stated "I'd prefer dying honorfully and meeting my creator to living as a Galatasaray fan.
 Actually, I'd prefer going to hell over being a Galatasaray fan" while a Galatasaray fan stated "My hate for Fenerbahçe is more than any feeling I ever had.
 If Fenerbahçe was a person, I'd murder him".
 The derby is very popular, and during the derby hours traffic in Turkey is significantly relaxed as most are at their home watching, and the hate between the two clubs Fenerbahçe and Galatasaray has reached such a level that many fans of both clubs have died from heart attack after their clubs have lost the derby.
-Both Fenerbahçe and Galatasaray also have a global following, Galatasaray is more popular in Europe and the United States, and Fenerbahçe is more popular in Muslim majority countries and the United Kingdom.

 The rivalry, previously named "the derby of friendship", has turned into a derby of hate on 23 February 1934, when a friendly game between both clubs turned into a riot, forcing the match to be abandoned.
 The rivalry has led to violence among supporters on numerous occasions.
 Torches, smoke, flags, and giant posters are used to create visual grandeur and apply psychological pressure on visiting teams, which fans call "welcoming them to hell".

+Fenerbahçe-Efes rivalry

+Anadolu Efes and Fenerbahçe Beko have faced each other 201 times in official matches since November 12, 1978.
+Fenerbahçe won 85 of these matches and Anadolu Efes won 116.
+In the 10 special matches recorded, Anadolu Efes won 6 times and Fenerbahçe won 4 times.
+The team that won the most consecutive matches was Anadolu Efes with 14 official and 1 private match between 24 January 1999 and 5 December 2004.
+In Fenerbahçe, this number is 10 matches.

+Due to their rivalry in the EuroLeague, their matches are called the 'Istanbul Derby'.

+In the first match of the semi-finals of the 22-23 Basketball Super League Playoffs, Fenerbahçe Beko defeated Anadolu Efes by 108-66, with a difference of 42 points.
+With this result, Fenerbahçe broke new record in its competition against Anadolu Efes.
+The yellow-dark blue team achieved its biggest victory in all the matches it played against its opponent in history, with a difference of 42 points.
+In addition, this result was the most different defeat suffered by Anadolu Efes in a Basketball Super League match.